-The ATT interns will work five days per week with the potential for an occasional weekend responsibility related to EIBI start-up services or community outreach events.
+Autism Treatment Track interns will work five days per week with the potential for an occasional weekend responsibility related to EIBI start-up services or community outreach events.
 There is no "on-call" coverage.

-The Pediatric Acute Treatment intern works five days per week.
+Pediatric Acute Treatment Track interns work five days per week.
 Evenings may be required for the MAP Intensive Outpatient Program (IOP) rotation.